University of Edinburgh

 • Experience working on clinically- focused research project(s), for example as part of a research degree such as a PhD or through employment on such projects, would also be seen as relevant, particularly if it involved direct client contact.

-• A good range and amount of relevant experience is an advantage, however, it is more important to demonstrate an ability to reflect on how this relates to clinical training and to the role of the clinical psychologist.
+• A good range and amount of relevant experience is an advantage, however, it is essential to demonstrate an ability to reflect on how this relates to clinical training and to the role of the clinical psychologist.

 • It will be essential that applicants can demonstrate an in-depth understanding of, and application of, the academic psychological models and principles that underlie the work they have undertaken.